se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 11A.
 Liability Cap (Business Users Only)

 This clause applies **only** to Business Users.
-To the extent permitted by applicable law, the Licensor’s aggregate liability for all claims relating to the Game shall not exceed **the total fees paid by that Business User to the Licensor for the Game in the 12 months immediately preceding the event giving rise to the claim**.
+To the extent permitted by applicable law, the Licensor’s aggregate liability for all claims relating to the Software shall not exceed **the total fees paid by that Business User to the Licensor for the Game in the 12 months immediately preceding the event giving rise to the claim**.
 Nothing in this clause applies to Consumers, nor does it limit liability where such limitation is unlawful (including for death or personal injury caused by negligence, fraud or wilful misconduct).

 ## 12. Export Controls & Sanctions

 You must comply with applicable **export, re-export, and sanctions** laws.
-You may not use or transfer the Game to restricted persons, entities, destinations, or for prohibited end uses.
+You may not use or transfer the Software to restricted persons, entities, destinations, or for prohibited end uses.

 ## 13. Open-Source Components (OSS Precedence)

-The Game includes **open-source software**. **To the extent of any conflict between this EULA and the license terms of an OSS component, the OSS license controls for that component.** Third-party notices and licenses are provided in the distribution package (see `NOTICE` and `THIRD_PARTY_LICENSES`).
+The Software includes **open-source software**. **To the extent of any conflict between this EULA and the license terms of an OSS component, the OSS license controls for that component.** Third-party notices and licenses are provided in the distribution package (see `NOTICE` and `THIRD_PARTY_LICENSES`).

 ## 14. Governing Law & Consumer Rights